dpareasy/Assignment1/README.md

 Follow these steps to install the software:
 * Clone this repository inside your workspace (make sure it is sourced in you .bashrc);
+* Follow the stpes of this link for aRMOR installation;
+* Use armor_api for server requests, you can clone it from this repository;
 * Clone arch_skeleton repository which contains the controller and planner server;
+* Clone in your workspace topological_map repository containing the ontology for this project;
 * Run `chmod +x <file_name>` for each file inside the scripts folder;
 * Run `catkin_make` from the root of your workspace.